 - In the winter months of November till March, it is dark and damp.
 January is the coldest month with an average high of 2°C and an average low of -3°C.

-- In April and May the temperatures are starting to rise again to between 6 and 9 degrees.
+- In April and May, the temperatures in Iceland are starting to rise again to between 6 and 9 degrees.
 The sun starts to come back with a good 6 hours worth in May.